ScaCap/chai-redux/README.md

 ```
 import chai, { expect } from 'chai';
-import chaiRedux from '../src';
 import thunk from 'redux-thunk';
+import chaiRedux from 'chai-redux';

-import reducerA from '//';
+import reducerA from './reducerA';
-import reducerB from '//';
+import reducerB from './reducerB';

 chai.use(chaiRedux);